Transforma logo

 Prison guards are using bodycams to deter violence and for evidential purpose

 This subsection discusses the benefits of using bodycams by prison guards.
-For instance, bodycams can bring transparency and better accountability to prison guards by monitoring their on-duty conduct, and these devices can also deter prison clashes and serve as proof in case of violent activities as videos captured by bodycams are admissible during court proceedings.
+For instance, bodycams can bring transparency and better accountability to prison guards by monitoring their on-duty conduct, and these devices can also deter prison clashes and serve as proof in case of violent activities, as videos captured by bodycams are admissible during court proceedings.
+It then discusses the communication technology being used by these trackers and monitors.

 Integration with existing infrastructure, understaffing, and low wages are hindering the market growth